-- Add new magnet, gifted, and talented schools and programs for FY2013: In total, CPS will be adding over 1,800 new seats in high-quality magnet, selective enrollment, International Baccalaureate, and Science Technology, Engineering and Math (STEM) programs. - Offer new and expanding charter school opportunities: Charter schools continue to offer high-quality school options for many students and CPS is expanding its charter school investment, opening 10 new charter schools already approved by the Board of Education.
-The FY2013 proposed budget brings the total to 104 and adds over 2,765 new seats for students, while adding 1,900 seats to grade levels at existing charters as they continue their natural progression to full operation.
-In total, the FY2013 proposed budget anticipates over 53,000 students will attend charter schools in FY2013 and includes a \$76 million investment in new and expanding charters. - Investing in early childhood education: With the understanding that learning begins at birth, CPS has consistently invested in programs that serve the youngest children.
-The Board will serve 42,000 children from birth to age 5 this year.
+- Add new magnet, gifted, and talented schools and programs for fiscal year 2013: In total, Chicago Public Schools ("CPS") will be adding over 1,800 new seats in high-quality magnet, selective enrollment, International Baccalaureate, and Science Technology, Engineering and Math (STEM) programs. - Offer new and expanding charter school opportunities: Charter schools continue to offer highquality school options for many students and CPS is expanding its charter school investment, opening 10 new charter schools already approved by the Board of Education.
+The fiscal year 2013 budget brings the total number of charter schools to 104 and adds over 2,765 new seats for students, while adding 1,900 seats to grade levels at existing charters as they continue their natural progression to full operation.
+In total, the fiscal year 2013 budget anticipates over 53,000 students will attend charter schools in fiscal year 2013 and includes a \$76 million investment in new and expanding charters. - Investing in early childhood education: With the understanding that learning begins at birth, CPS has consistently invested in programs that serve the youngest children.
+The Board will serve 42,000 children from birth to age five this year.
 Despite state funding cuts of \$19 million, CPS will continue to fund early childhood to ensure that the number of children served is not impacted.
-Additionally, the FY2013 proposed budget includes \$4.7 million in new funding to support early childhood evaluation teams, ensuring that special education needs are identified early.
-Finally, the budget maintains the Board's commitment to Full-Day Kindergarten, providing \$30 million in supplemental funds to continue to serve 17,000 children. - Improving the quality of meals at school: Students are able to learn better when they have good, nutritious meals.
-CPS will meet the new, higher USDA "gold" standard for breakfast and lunch served in our schools.
+Additionally, the fiscal year 2013 budget includes \$4.7 million in new funding to support early childhood evaluation teams, ensuring that special education needs are identified early.
+Finally, the fiscal year 2013 budget maintains the Board's commitment to Full-Day Kindergarten, providing \$30 million in supplemental funds to continue to serve 17,000 children. - Improving the quality of meals at school: Students are able to learn better when they have good, nutritious meals.
+CPS will meet the new, higher USDA "gold" standard for breakfast and lunch served in its schools.
 This means students will have more fruits, vegetables and whole grains.
-At the same time, CPS will also meet savings targets in the food service area.

-• Developing the 10-Year Neighborhood Vision: This 10-year strategic plan for CPS schools will define the Board's educational priorities and provide a roadmap for capital investment in facilities.
+At the same time, CPS will also meet savings targets in the food service area. - Developing the 10-Year Neighborhood Vision: This 10-year strategic plan for CPS schools will define the Board's educational priorities and provide a roadmap for capital investment in facilities.
 This will be a neighborhood-by-neighborhood vision that ensures that each child has access to high-performing schools.
-It will guide Board decisions around new schools, new programs, school turnaround and school closing actions and this plan will be released later in FY2013.
+It will guide Board decisions related to new schools, new programs, school turnaround and school closing actions and this plan will be released later in fiscal year 2013.

 Engaging Families and Communities.
 The Board's third strategic lever focuses on families.
-The Board recognizes the importance of families supporting student learning and their schools and has reorganized CPS staff to foster engagement with the Board's New Public and Community Affairs focus.
+The Board recognizes the importance of families supporting student learning and their schools and has reorganized

+CPS staff to foster engagement with the Board's New Public and Community Affairs focus.
 The Board's new, cabinet-level department - Public and Community Affairs - will support CPS's work with communities.
 This department includes Local School Council Relations and Family and Community Engagement, along with Intergovernmental Affairs; it is designed to recognize the integration of all aspects of the community, including elected leaders, in ensuring that CPS schools are successful.